druid-io/druid-io.github.io/docs/0.7.0/Tutorial:-A-First-Look-at-Druid.md

 Setting Up
 ----------

-There are two ways to setup Druid: download a tarball, or [Build From Source](Build-from-source.html).
+To start, we need to get our hands on a Druid build.
+There are two ways to get Druid: download a tarball, or [Build From Source](Build-from-source.html).
 You only need to do one of these.

 ### Download a Tarball

 We've built a tarball that contains everything you'll need.
 You'll find it [here](http://static.druid.io/artifacts/releases/druid-0.7.0-bin.tar.gz).
 Download this file to a directory of your choosing.

+### Build From Source

+Follow the [Build From Source](Build-from-source.html) guide to build from source.
+Then grab the tarball from services/target/druid-0.7.0-bin.tar.gz.

+### Unpack the Tarball

 You can extract the content within by issuing: